-Before we compare Webull Vs Robinhood, we should talk a bit about overall investing methods.
+Before we compare Webull Vs Robinhood, we should talk a bit about investing in general.

 When looking to invest money into the stock market, there are 2 main ways to do that: